Lorenzo Bandini: Racing career

 Bandini made his way into auto racing from competing on motorcycles.
 He started racing cars in 1957 in a borrowed Fiat 1100.
 Goliardo Freddi, acknowledging Bandini's talent, decided to support him.
 Bandini would later marry Freddi's daughter, Margherita, in 1963, and remained involved with the family's garage in Milan.

-He achieved a first class victory at the Mille Miglia, in a Lancia Appia Zagato, in 1958, and a class win the same year in the 500cc Berkeley in the 12-hour race at Monza.
+Bandini achieved a first class victory at the Mille Miglia, in a Lancia Appia Zagato, in 1958, and a class win the same year in the 500cc Berkeley in the 12-hour race at Monza.
 He then purchased a Volpini Formula Junior car and placed third in his first race in Sicily.
 In 1959 and 1960 he drove a Formula Junior Stanguellini.
 In 1960 he placed fourth in the Formula Junior World Championship.

-In 1961 Bandini and fellow Italian driver Giancarlo Baghetti were both in contention for a Formula One seat at Scuderia Ferrari.
+In 1961, Bandini and fellow Italian driver Giancarlo Baghetti were both in contention for a Formula One seat at Scuderia Ferrari.
 Ferrari opted for Baghetti, and Bandini went to drive for Guglielmo "Mimmo" Dei's Scuderia Centro Sud.
 At a non-championship race, he finished third at Pau.
 Bandini drove his first world championship race at Spa later in 1961.
 He retired with engine failure.
 During the winter of 1961-1962 he drove in the Tasman races in Australia and New Zealand.

-In 1962 Bandini was hired by Ferrari for the 1962 and 1963 seasons, and moved to Maranello, near the team's headquarters.
+In 1962, Bandini was hired by Ferrari for the 1962 and 1963 seasons, and moved to Maranello, near the team's headquarters.
 His debut in a works Ferrari at the Monaco Grand Prix, finishing third.